morberg/covid-notebook/README.md

 Notebooks for analysing Covid-19 deaths reported by FHM and total mortality from SCB.

-If you don't want to install a Jupyter notebook environment you can view the most useful charts on:
+You can view the most useful charts directly on:

 * [Covid-19 statistics](https://morberg.github.io/covid-notebook/covid.html) (updated weekdays at 15:20)
 * [Excess mortality](https://morberg.github.io/covid-notebook/excess.html) (updated on Mondays)